mikecrinite/ColorPalette/README.md

 ### Planned features
 * Display the name of the closest known color
+* * Scrape Wikipedia's color page regularly for a full list of colors
 * Save a color palette for future use